comharris/readme/docs/README.md

 This is my README page to get to know how I operate.

-My intention is to provide basic information on how I think and make decisions for people working with me.

-Time is all we have and I hope we make good use of it together.
+If we are potentially working together, this page is a way to understand who I am and how I think before and after the meeting, which hopefully saves everyone some time.
+And time is all we have.

 # Working with me